 Household chores teach kids cleanliness, discipline, time management, and most importantly how to look after themselves.

 “I place a few vegetables on the floor and ask my son to arrange them neatly as per their colour.
-For example all the green veggies goes in one box, potatoes in another box and so on.
+For example, all the green veggies go in one box, potatoes in another box and so on.
 This not only engages him, but he has started learning the names of various fruits and veggies”, says Amrita Das, a parent.

 It’s a great way to engage children indoors and at the same time, get the job done.
 If your child is unwilling to help, then:

 - Assign simple tasks.
 See to it that your child doesn’t get stressed by the tasks.

 - Create a to-do list for your child and you.
 This shows that you have work too.
 Besides, watching the to-do list shrink will be a great motivation for your child.

 3) Paper craft

 Like painting, paper craft activities also allow your child to express and are useful in enhancing creativity.
 One of the main advantages is that, by using old newspapers and books, you can teach your child about recycling.

 Or, you can simply use coloured papers and craft papers to get them started and introduce recycling later.
 Start out by crafting small things like paper boats and paper planes and gradually introduce new ideas.

 Paper craft activities take a lot of time and require patience.
 So, it’s a good idea to create something interesting yourself first and present it to your child.
 They will peek his/her curiosity and thus help him/her get started.